openstack-archive/infra-manual/doc/source/creators.rst

 There are several notable exceptions for job configs that should remain in the central config repository:

 * Translation jobs for all branches.
 * Jobs that should only run against the master branch of the project they are applied to.
 * Jobs that are not "branch aware".
 Typically these are jobs that are triggered by tag based events.

+  As an example, the project-templates ``publish-to-pypi`` - and its variants -, ``release-openstack-server``, ``publish-xstatic-to-pypi``, ``nodejs4-publish-to-npm``, ``puppet-release-jobs`` include jobs that are not "branch aware" since they are triggered by tag based events.

 .. _add-to-governance-repo: